shim1998/Social-Media-App/README.md

 To run this app locally, you need to have [NodeJS](https://nodejs.org/en/) installed in your system.

 ## Todo
-+ A comment section to allow users to respond to different posts.
-+ Redirecting the client to 'All posts' section after he/she has created a post, currently the app adds the post into the database without any confirmation message.
++ Currently, writing a comment and post does not give a visual confirmation to the client of the task being complemeted and just simply adds the required values into the database.
+So, a visual cue for the above task needs to be implemented.
 + Replacing placeholder footer.

 ## Expandability